vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-import-data.md

 ## Next to do

-When the data are imported to Nebula Graph v2.x, you can [query graph data](st-ug-explore.md).
+When the data are imported to NebulaGraph v2.x, you can [query graph data](st-ug-explore.md).